jmireles12/newsfeed-api2/README.md

 # NewsFeed-API

+## API Documentation

-This is a server for the app NewsFeed.
-The server provides an endpoint for the app to save Tabs to toggle between content for news.
+This is an API for the app NewsFeed.
+The API provides an endpoint for the app to save Tabs to toggle between content for news.

+Tabs to specify the content of news feed.
+GET: /tabs

 ## Live App